sphinx-doc/sphinx/Doc-26/library/cookielib.rst

 .. attribute:: Cookie.rfc2109

-   True if this cookie was received as an RFC 2109 cookie (ie. the cookie arrived in a :mailheader:`Set-Cookie` header, and the value of the Version cookie- attribute in that header was 1).
+   True if this cookie was received as an RFC 2109 cookie (ie. the cookie arrived in a :mailheader:`Set-Cookie` header, and the value of the Version cookie-attribute in that header was 1).
 This attribute is provided because :mod:`cookielib` may 'downgrade' RFC 2109 cookies to Netscape cookies, in which case :attr:`version` is 0.

    .. versionadded:: 2.5